arturPukhavy/PetApp-FE/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+## API

+The API has been designed to meet the needs of the service.
+Additionally, an Open API specification has been created and is available here: https://app.swaggerhub.com/apis/ARTURPUHICE_1/Pet_App_API/1.0.0

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.